 Gardening equipment for our center Saint Jean for disabled

 Workshop of the ESATt St Jean

 Grand Priory of Central Europe > Priory of Germany

 The Priory of Germany has concentrated on growth for the last few years and is in the process of increasing its’ geographic focus through new Commanderies.
 Local focus is the base of most help to the sick and poor throughout the Sovereign Order so charitable efforts are expected to increase.
 In the interim, there have been numerous individual efforts including support for the Christian Churches in the Middle East where their simple survival is at risk.

-Grand Priory of Central Europe > Commandery of Monaco in Formation
+Grand Priory of Central Europe > Commandery of Italy in Formation

 Italy is classified as a Commandery in formation due to its small size.
 It has had a donations program for some years.
 For example, since April 2015, it made donations to: